mitchellmcm27/drip-model-grl-2023/README.md

 The `run-all` script simply loops through all the model variant tags `v0...v9.3` and passes them to `run-tag`.

 The file `generate-particcle-data.sh` generates a text file with particle coordinates located throughout the crust, but particles were not used in the published models.

+Note that it is necessary to modify the file permissions for each script to enable them to be executed, e.g., `chmod +x ./run-tag`.
+If using Docker, this should be done on the host machine (or inside of WSL in Windows) before building the Docker container.

 ## Docker